-However, after another round of research, we have found that santoprene has been used as membrane in commercial lots of pumps for potable water as well.
-It’s a mixture of rubber and polypropylene, which is another type of plastic.
-It has similar elasticity and flexibility to rubber, which fulfills the requirements for our diaphragm pump.
+Santoprene, another potential membrane material, is used in commercial pumps for potable water.
+Santoprene is a mixture of rubber and polypropylene and has similar elasticity and flexibility to rubber, which fulfills the requirements for our diaphragm pump.
 More importantly, it is uniformly created for purposes similar to ours and is not expensive.
 Thus we decided to use Santoprene as the membrane for testing instead of looking for a soccer ball bladder.
-We have purchased a few pieces of varying thickness from McMaster-Carr, and will test for its feasibility in our prototype diaphragm pump.
+We purchased a few pieces of varying thickness from McMaster-Carr, and it appeared to be a suitable material for our diaphragm pump until the folds in the sheet lead to a small hole during initial testing.

 Silicone is another possible material for the diaphragm membrane and can be purchased through McMaster-Carr if needed.

-In the future when we have tested for the durability and feasibility of our current materials, we will check the availability of materials, especially supply of santoprene, in Honduras, if santoprene is feasible, or we will continue the research on materials and see if there are any better options.
+We have tested for the durability and feasibility of our current materials.
+We checked the availability of materials, especially supply of our membrane material, in Honduras.
+At the same time, we checked out the feasibility of other plastic materials, such as heavy duty plastic bags, and looked for the materials that have the desired concave shape that can be fitted into the pipe without folding over the membrane.

 Experimental Apparatus

-When it comes to developing a way to test our prototypes we need to develop a way to model the overall AguaClara plant’s parameters in a much more confined system.
-At this point of the testing phase we are using a 75 gallon container to act as both our initial and final reservoir (Figure 11).
+In order to test our calculations and designs, we used a 283 liter container to act as both our initial and final reservoir (Figure 11).
 With this system in use we will be able to test flow rates at multiple heads by simply altering the level of water in the reservoir.
 Other than the water’s initial and final locations, the system we are constructing will be identical to the pump system we hope to implement in future AguaClara plants; as such, both the pumps and piping are to scale.